 Human Services Senior Researcher, Community Advocate Travels Country, World

-Among her long list of accolades, Downs is a McNair Scholar and a UD Summer Research All-Star.
-She was chosen as one of seven undergraduates accepted in the CAMRA Fellows Program, through the University of Pennsylvania, where she created a short film highlighting the life experiences and struggles of youth at risk.
+Now a senior, Downs' list of accolades is long.
+She was selected as a UD Summer Research All-Star and was chosen as one of seven undergraduates accepted in the CAMRA Fellows Program, through the University of Pennsylvania, where she created a short film highlighting the life experiences and struggles of youth at risk.